This post may contain affiliate links. See my disclosure policy.

 - Yeast: Use one packet of active dry yeast (if you have the kind in a jar, use 2¼ teaspoons.)

 - Flour: All-purpose flour works best for fluffy, soft pretzel bites.

 - Oil: A simple cooking oil like canola or olive oil.

 - Coarse salt: For sprinkling on top of the pretzels before baking.

 - Baking soda & water: You'll be bringing these two ingredients together to a boil and boiling the pretzel bites before baking.
 Curious about the chemistry behind this?
 Read here!

 The printable recipe is in the recipe card below.

 I use my Kitchenaid mixer with the dough hook to make these pretzel bites, but you can use a regular mixing bowl, a wooden spoon, and your hands, too.

-Mix together the warm non-dairy milk, yeast, brown sugar, and salt.
+Step 1: Mix together the warm non-dairy milk, yeast, brown sugar, and salt.
 Let the yeast proof for about 5 minutes.
 At this point, you should see it getting foamy.
-(If you don’t see any little bubbles forming on top, this means that your yeast is dead.)
+(If you don't see any little bubbles forming on top, it could mean your yeast is dead.)